 Most home improvement stores will cut wood for you at no charge, so I went with my drawer measurements and just had the pieces cut there.

-And then I sat on the floor and laid it all out to make sure I had enough pieces for dividers.
+And then I sat on the floor and laid it all out to make sure I had enough pieces for the DIY drawer dividers.

 And then had them cut some more.